Complex recipe for Sutarfeni, now made super easy and yes…… baked or air fried!

 - 1 teaspoon ghee plus some to grease the baking tray lightly

-- Slivered almonds and pistachios for topping
+- Slivered almonds, pistachios and edible roses for topping

 To make the Baked Sutarfeni-